GgnDpSngh/ggndpsngh.github.io/_pages/about.md

     16 Jan 2024: 3 papers accepted at <a href="https://openreview.net/group?id=ICLR.cc/2024/Conference"> ICLR'24 </a>
   </li>
   <li>
-    1 Jan 2024: Our latest work on designing efficient learning algorithm for offline preference based deep reinforcement learning is available on <a href= "https://arxiv.org/pdf/2401.00330.pdf"> Arxiv </a>.
+    1 Jan 2024: Our latest work on designing an efficient learning algorithm for offline preference-based deep reinforcement learning is available on <a href= "https://arxiv.org/pdf/2401.00330.pdf"> Arxiv </a>.
   </li>
     <li>
  20 Dec 2023: Our latest work develops priming attacks to bypass the safety training of open-source LLMs.
 More details are available at <a href="https://llmpriming.focallab.org/">https://llmpriming.focallab.org/</a>